Neozaru/bitmonero-qt/README.md

 bitmonero-qt
 ============

-Monero GUI Wallet (state: experimental)
+Monero GUI Wallet

 **DISCLAIMER : This is not an official Wallet for Monero.
 Use this software at your own risk.**

-Current status : Experimental
+Current status : Experimental / First draft

 Dependencies